awjuliani/awjuliani.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a postdoctoral researcher currently at Microsoft Research in New York City.
-My research resides at the intersection of psychology, neuroscience, machine learning, and philosophy.
+My interests reside at the intersection of psychology, neuroscience, machine learning, and philosophy.

 My graduate research focused on human navigation and computational models of the brain systems which support it.
 I used a combination of behavioral experiments and novel computational modeling to develop a deep learning inspired model of the hippocampal place cell system.